 9. Dockable Panels

 Have you ever wanted to have more space in your development in Storyline?
-There is now more customization to your panels.
-Move everything like your triggers, slide layers, timeline, states, notes, and scenes panels anywhere on your desktop or even to a second monitor.
-Learn how to use Dockable Panels.
+With the dockable and undockable panels you can move everything like your triggers, slide layers, timeline, states, notes, and scenes panels anywhere on your desktop or even to a second monitor.